jakemath/divop.io/README.md

 # Divisibility-Operator-API
-A Django framework with backend and JSON endpoints to wrap Divisibility Operator C++ code.
+A Django framework with SQLite backend and views returning divisibility data in JSON format to wrap Divisibility Operator C++ code.
 When the following endpoints are queried, the SQLite database is first searched for existence of relevant operand entries.
 If the arguments are not found, the computations are carried out.

 To execute a div operation on randomly sized operands: